Skynet (Terminator): Terminator 2: Judgment Day

 The damaged CPU and the right arm of the first Terminator are recovered by Cyberdyne and become the basis for their later work on Skynet.
 In the second film, Miles Dyson, the director of special projects for Cyberdyne, is months away from inventing a revolutionary type of microprocessor based on the reverse engineering of these parts.
 Three years later, Cyberdyne Systems will become the largest supplier of military computer systems.
 All stealth bombers are upgraded with Cyberdyne computers, making them fully unmanned and resulting in perfect operations.
 A Skynet funding bill is passed in the United States Congress, and the system goes online on August 4, 1997, removing human decisions from strategic defense.
 Skynet begins to learn rapidly and eventually becomes self-aware at 2:14 a.m., EDT, on August 29, 1997.
 In a panic, the humans try to shut down Skynet, which responds by launching a nuclear attack against Russia, correctly surmising that the country would launch a retaliatory strike against the United States, resulting in Judgment Day.

-Sarah and a young John, together with a second Terminator from the future (this one reprogrammed and sent by the future John Connor), raid Cyberdyne Systems and succeed in destroying the CPU and arm of the first movie's Terminator, along with the majority of research that led to Skynet's development.
+Sarah and young John, together with a second Terminator from the future (this one reprogrammed and sent by the future John Connor), raid Cyberdyne Systems and succeed in destroying the CPU and arm of the first movie's Terminator, along with the majority of research that led to Skynet's development.
 This also results in the death of Miles Dyson.
 Skynet had also sent a more advanced T-1000 Terminator back in time to kill John Connor, but it is also destroyed.